Capillary/ecom-api-document/source/includes/_customer.md

 Code | Description
 ----- | ---------
-1000 | Unhandled Exception
+1000 | Unhandled exception
-1003 | Authentication Failed
+1003 | Authentication failed
 1004 | Successful
-1009 | No Record Found
+1009 | No Record found
-1030 | Service is not Authorized
+1030 | Service is not authorized